Russian Folk Tales

-The Department of Slavic and East European Languages and Cultures (SLAV) offers courses designed to meet a wide range of needs and interests in Russian, Polish, Czech, Bosnian/Croatian/Serbian, and Romanian.
+The Department of Slavic and East European Languages and Cultures (SLAV) offers courses designed to meet a wide range of needs and interests in Russian, Polish, Czech, Bosnian/Croatian/Serbian, and Ukrainian.

 Interested in seeing more courses?